Voting Rules for Accurate Democracy. Voting Systems. Rules Introduction. Voting Negatives.

 A) Limited choices force voters to choose between 2 or 3 bundles of policies, (the major party's programs).
 They may not choose a solution for each policy.
 So if one votes for a candidate because of her position on education, one must accept her positions on everything else.
 This is like having to choose a shopping cart already filled with groceries rather than choosing food to put in the cart.

-A cartoon from New Yorker magazine: A man with a large nose and open mouth stares up at a shelf with 3 brown-paper bags, priced “groceries $65”, “groceries $55”, and “groceries $70”.
+A cartoon from The New Yorker magazine: A man with a large nose and open mouth stares up at a shelf with 3 brown-paper bags, priced “groceries $65”, “groceries $55”, and “groceries $70”.
 He appears shocked at this choice; he can't see what is in the bags, much less choose what goes in.
 Change their labels to "government services $XX" and you have a typical election choice — except in the U.S. where the choice is limited to 2 options.

 They rob opinion of its complexity.
 They turn dispassionate discussions of policy into contests of orthodoxy.